PhilGeek/oxford-realism/perception.markdown

 > Perhaps most fallacies in the theory of knowledge are reduced to the primary one of trying to *explain* the nature of knowledge or apprehending.
 We cannot *construct knowing*---the act of apprehending---out of any elements.
 I remember quite early in my philosophic reflection having an instinctive aversion to the very expression '*theory* of knowledge'.
 I felt the words themselves suggested a fallacy---an utterly fallacious inquiry, though I was not anxious to proclaim <it>.

 This is a clear statement of the disjunctivism or anti-hybridism about knowledge that McDowell and Williamson will later defend.
-So conceived, knowledge is not belief that meets certain conditions---they share no common factor.
+So conceived,there is no common factor between belief and knowledge---knowledge is not constructed from belief that meets further conditions.
 Cook Wilson's skepticism about the "theory of knowledge" is best understood as skepticism about explaining knowledge in terms of constructing it out of elements, and this skepticism will be echoed by Prichard, Ryle, and Austin and in precisely these terms.

 Suppose that perception makes the subject knowledgeable of a mind-independent subject matter.
 Suppose further that the knowledge the subject is in a position to acquire is cannot be explained or constructed out of elements.
 What must perception be like to make us knowledgeable of the environment in that sense?
 Must perception itself be disjunctive?
 Does Cook Wilson himself endorse disjunctivism about perception?
 In his letter to Stout he does defend a conception of perception as the direct apprehension of objects spatially external to the perceiving subject, and in the letter to Prichard he does at one point speak indifferently of knowledge, apprehension, and *perception*.
 If the main conclusions of that letter are meant to apply to all three, then Cook Wilson is a disjunctivist about knowledge, apprehension, and perception.
 Neither consideration is decisive.
-More telling, however, is that the variant fallacies of explaining apprehension in terms apprehending and in terms of the object apprehended are echoed in the letter to Stout on perception and, indeed, form the core of its content (though there is much more that is of interest besides---the letter to Stout is a particularly rich discussion with lots of detailed argumentation).
+More telling, however, is that the variant fallacies of explaining apprehension in terms apprehending and in terms of the object apprehended are echoed in the letter written later that year to Stout on perception and, indeed, form the core of its content (though there is much more that is of interest besides---the letter to Stout is a particularly rich discussion with lots of detailed argumentation).
 In particular, both idealist and representative realist accounts of perception are criticized in line with the two variant fallacies concerning knowledge or apprehension.

 ## Idealism